Khoeckman/canvasParticles/README.md

     connectDistance: 150,

     /** @param {number} [options.particles.relSpeed=1] - The relative moving speed of the particles.
-     * The moving speed is a random value between 0.5 and 1 pixels per update.
+     * The moving speed is a random value between 0.5 and 1 pixels per update multiplied by this value.
-     * @example 2 relSpeed = 1 to 2 pixels per update
-     * @example 0.5 relSpeed = 0.25 to 0.5 pixels per update
      */
     relSpeed: 0.8,

+    /** @param {number} [options.particles.relSize=1] - The relative size of the particles.
+     * The ray is a random value between 0.5 and 2.5 pixels multiplied by this value.
+     */
+    relSize: 1.1,

     /** @param {number} [options.particles.rotationSpeed=2] - The speed at which the particles randomly changes direction.
      * @example 1 rotationSpeed = max direction change of 0.01 radians per update